 19.)
 Mount Etna

 Mt Etna is considered to be one of the most active volcanoes in the world and is almost always in a state of constant activity.
-We had booked a driving tour up Mount Etna, but due to the rainy and windy weather it got cancelled.
+We had booked a driving tour up Mount Etna, but due to the rainy and windy weather, it got cancelled.

 Now, whilst you can’t drive in Venice, the city is very easily explored by foot.
-Yes, you will get lost and no doubt have no clue where you’re heading but that’s all part of the fun of exploring here.
+Yes, you will get lost and no doubt has no clue where you’re heading but that’s all part of the fun of exploring here.

-A picturesue town that looks like it’s from the movies!
-Alberobello is characterised by its beautiful architecture and quaint charm dating back beyond the age of enlightenment to 16th century Italy.
+You see, Alberobello is characterised by its beautiful architecture and quaint charm dating back beyond the age of enlightenment to 16th century Italy.